1999–2000 Arsenal F.C. season: Background

-Arsenal ended the previous season as runners-up to Manchester United in the Premier League.
+Arsenal ended the previous season as runners-up to Manchester United in the FA Premier League.
 The club made an indifferent start to the campaign as reigning league champions and failed to progress past the group stages of the UEFA Champions League.
 After defeat to Aston Villa in December 1998, Arsenal embarked on a 19 match unbeaten run (21 in all competitions) to climb up the league table.
 The run in all competitions ended against Manchester United in a FA Cup semi-final replay.
-In April Arsenal moved to the top of the Premier League after beating Middlesbrough 6–1, albeit having played a match more than Manchester United.
-A 3–1 away win against Tottenham Hotspur put Arsenal three points clear as United lost to Liverpool on the same night.
+In April, Arsenal moved to the top of the Premier League after beating Middlesbrough 6–1, albeit having played a match more than Manchester United.
+A 3–1 away win against Tottenham Hotspur put Arsenal three points clear as United drew to Liverpool on the same night.
 Going into the final two matches of the season, both clubs were on the same points, but Arsenal's defeat to Leeds United all but ended their chances of retaining the title.

 At the start of the 1999–2000 season, Arsenal ended its long-standing kit sponsorship with JVC.
 The club signed a three-year deal with SEGA as replacement, worth £10 million.
 The SEGA Dreamcast name was carried on the home kit, while SEGA was embroidered on the new yellow away kit.